eigenein/bestmobabot/README.md

 ## Trainer

-Trainer is enabled by setting `IS_TRAINER` to `true`.
+Trainer is enabled by setting `is_trainer` to `true`.
 Typically, you only need one trainer per a single database.
 It will perform training for all bots using the same database.

 Arena model trainer could be run manually via: